Gigilo5885/DiscordBot-EventRegister/README.md

 Please note that the project is still under development, and this README file will be updated with more information as progress is made.

-Feel free to contribute or provide feedback on the project.